Custom SG 400 by Shonky Musical Instruments

 Tired, dated, still works well…

 Tired, dated, transform, too good to throw away – phrases coined at TP back in the day.
 Many of our clients think along those lines when they have been assessing what to do with their sturdy, well-fitted 10, 15, 20 year old wooden kitchen.
 Everything works, but invariably they see where the lacquer has oranged or the pine is particularly knotty.
-What to do to bring the heart of the home into the 21st century?
+What to do to bring an old kitchen into the 21st century?
 Replace it, change the doors… or paint some life back into it?!

 I went through a similar thought process with the guitar, but in reverse.
 My Epiphone SG-400 was a standard guitar in good condition, but I wanted to make it look like it had come from a bygone age.